Questions & Answers

 To learn more about Dr. Rogers and her team, please visit utm.utoronto.ca/forensic/people/tracy-rogers

-When will this project begin?
+When did this project begin?

 What is the process for excavating the animal remains?